strider2038/image-cache/README.md

 - [ ] Acceptance testing
 - [ ] Move all todos to github issues
 - [ ] Rename project to "Image caching microservice"
-- [ ] Refactor SaveOptions to be ignored while saving
+- [ ] Refactor ImageParameters to be ignored while saving
 - [ ] Write project description in README.md

 ## Goals for version v1.1